Login

 History

-Bringing History to life through hands on experiences, trips, Forest School and project days...
+History at Appletree Gardens First School builds curiosity, critical thinking and empathy.
+We are passionate about bringing History to life for our pupils through hands on experiences, trips, Forest School activities and project days.

 What do the children say about History?